-Matching sewing thread and sewing machine (for finished project such as coasters)
+In addition to the above supplies you will also need matching sewing thread and sewing machine (for finished project such as coasters).

 1. Lay out your pre-printed fabric.
 Do not iron the fabric, as this will make it hard to remove the water-soluble marks after you are finished your project.

 2. Cut an 18-24” piece of sashiko thread and tie a single knot in one end.
 Thread your sashiko needle.
 (Note – there are three sizes of needle included in the Tulip set.
 You may use any needle you like, but I like the longest one as it allows you to load up the maximum number of stitches before having to pull the needle through.)